www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-deploy-tests.md

     * Live Server
 # Tasks
 * [ ] Create command, in order to deploy tests on every test server.
-    * [x] Create new worker command, in order to simply execute such tests via one command.
+    * [x] Create new worker command, in order to simply deploy bootstrapping via one command.
 See [here](../maintenance/done/2024-09-03-fully-bootstrap-network-worker.md).
       -> `worker.bootstrap.remote.at` is this command.
     * [ ] Add flags to `bin/worker.execute` as an alternative to `--command` and `--class-for-execution`, that cds into to the bootstrapped repos on remote and executes a project command of `net.splitcells.network` inside a container.